Singapore Conference Hall: Architecture

 The building was designed in modernist style by three architects from the Malayan Architects Co-Partnership – Chan Voon Fee, William Lim, and Lim Chong Keat.
 The SCH is five stories tall and air-conditioned, with a natural ventilation system integrated into the building design due to Singapore's tropical climate.
 The building is capped with a cantilevered roof and terraces, which are supported by concrete columns.
 The V-shaped roof collects rainwater which drains through the central downpipe.
 The interior walls and ceilings are crafted from local timber such as merbau and mersawa, serving as an expression of local identity.
 The walls are also covered with mosaic tiles of Malay mat patterns, some retained from previous renovations.
 Provisions on the roof allowed for a penthouse and garden to be built.

 When initially constructed, the building included administrative and secretarial rooms, meeting halls, canteens, a reception hall and a lounge.
 At the centre of the building is the concourse which serves as an assembly area, and can be used for hosting exhibitions or events held before or after the concert.
 The atrium was naturally ventilated until it was enclosed and air-conditioned following the 2001 renovation.
-The reception rooms were located on the ground and first floors (later renumbered the first and second stories), while rooms on the other floors were used by the National Trade Union Congress (NTUC).
+The reception rooms were located on the ground and first floors (later renumbered the first and second stories), while rooms on the other floors were used by the National Trades Union Congress (NTUC).
 The second and third floors had 12 offices each, with the NTUC secretariat office on the fourth floor.
 Four committee rooms and a central meeting room were on the top floor.

 The building now includes a resource library, a score library, an exhibition hall, a Sistic ticket office, three backstage practice halls and 15 studios.
 A music school and a preschool are also housed in the SCH.
 Most of the facilities, excluding the libraries, are available for rent by the public, allowing the Singapore Chinese Orchestra (SCO) to generate income for its operations.
 The exhibition hall at the lower ground, which can be used for meetings, presentations, launches, rehearsals, exhibitions and ensemble performances, has a maximum capacity of 150 people and can be partitioned into three rooms.
 The three practice halls can be combined and accommodate up to 100 people.
 A VIP lounge is directly linked to the concert hall via a lift.